N0amG/N0amG/README.md

-Hi 👋 just a little dev than make shitty game for fun
+Hi 👋 just a student than make little games for fun

 🐍 Python / Pygame / CTk